Christmas is often a social time of year when we get together with loved ones for large meals, and boxes of Celebrations are passed around.

 3) Practise mindful eating

-Mindful eating is an important tool to help us become more aware of what we’re eating, how much we’re eating, and why we’re eating it.
+Mindful eating is essential to help us become more aware of what we’re eating, how much we’re eating, and why we’re eating it.
 In the long run, this can help us control our portion sizes and stay in tune with what our body actually needs.

 Then, try to slow down your eating.
-If we eat too quickly, it can be difficult to listen to our internal hunger cues, which tell us when we are full.
+Eating too quickly can be challenging to listen to our internal hunger cues, which tell us when we are full.

 4) Avoid the all-or-nothing mindset

-If you do spontaneously indulge with food or alcohol, try not to let it ruin the rest of your day or week.
+If you spontaneously indulge in food or alcohol, try not to let it ruin the rest of your day or week.
 It’s completely fine to relax and enjoy festive celebrations.
-The important thing is trying to make sure it doesn’t affect the rest of your week.
+It’s important to try to ensure it doesn’t affect the rest of your week.

-This kind of thinking is one of the main drivers causing a small set-back to result in people feeling guilty and quitting altogether.
+This kind of thinking is one of the main drivers causing a minor setback, resulting in people feeling guilty and quitting altogether.
 ‘All-or-nothing’ thinking is when we see things purely in ‘black or white’.

 Avoiding this kind of thinking will prevent something psychologists call the ‘what-the-hell effect’.
 This effect describes the cycle many people fall into once they have indulged slightly, regretted indulging, and then gone back for more because ‘what-the-hell, you’ve already blown it’.

 Try to stop categorising foods as ‘good’, ‘bad’, or ‘treat’, as this encourages the idea that certain foods are off-limits.
-This kind of restriction not only makes these foods more appealing but can also harbour an unhealthy relationship with food, and make us obsess over our food choices.
+This restriction not only makes these foods more appealing but can also harbour an unhealthy relationship with food and make us obsess over our food choices.

 Instead, foods that you know are less healthy are simply foods to eat in moderate portions, mindfully, and less often.
-Then, foods we know provide lots of nutritional value for us can be foods we try to eat every day.
+Then, foods we know provide lots of nutritional value for us can be foods we try to eat daily.